Convergence of solutions of Hamilton-Jacobi equations depending nonlinearly on the unknown function: Introduction

 We are now ready to state our first main result:

 \begin{The} Let $H(x,p,u): T^*M\times\R\to\R$ satisfy \mbox{\bf{(H1)--(H4)}}.
-Then there exists a constant $\alo>0$ such that for each $\lambda\in(0,\alo)$, equation \eqref{eq_H_lambda} has a unique continuous viscosity solution $u^\lambda$ which is Lipschitzian, and $u^\lam$ converges uniformly, as $\lam\to 0$, to a Lipschitz function $u^0$ which is exactly a viscosity solution of \eqref{eq_G}. \end{The}
+Then there exists a constant $\alo>0$ such that for each $\lambda\in(0,\alo)$, equation \eqref{eq_H_lambda} has a unique continuous viscosity solution $u^\lambda$ which is Lipschitz continuous, and $u^\lam$ converges uniformly, as $\lam\to 0$, to a Lipschitz function $u^0$ which is exactly a viscosity solution of \eqref{eq_G}. \end{The}

 \begin{Rem} An estimate of $\alpha_0$ will be given in Section \ref{section_exist_and_uniq}.
 Actually, $\alpha_0$ depends only on the critical Hamiltonian $\GG(x,p)$ and the value $\rro$, see \eqref{fsgw} for more details. \end{Rem}